Celvenia/Hollow/README.md

 Next, choose "Yes" for the Auto-Deploy field.
 This will re-deploy your application every time you push to main.

 Now, you are finally ready to deploy!
-Click "Create Web Service" to deploy your project.
-The deployment process will likely take about 10-15 minutes if everything works as expected.
-You can monitor the logs to see your build and start commands being executed, and see any errors in the build process.

-When deployment is complete, open your deployed site and check to see if you successfully deployed your Flask application to Render!
-You can find the URL for your site just below the name of the Web Service at the top of the page.
+Click "Create Web Service" to depl

 [Render.com]: https://render.com/
 [Dashboard]: https://dashboard.render.com/# Hollow